Blake-Madden/i18n-check/README.md

                       strings being classified as a notL10NAvailable warning.
                       (Default is 2.)

+--fuzzy:              Whether to review fuzzy translations.
+                      (Default is false.)

 --cpp-version: The C++ standard that should be assumed when issuing deprecated macro warnings.
                (Default is 14.)